Hey folks, my name is Alan, and I am a new distiller here at Stillgarden Distillery. BTW I f$*king love Juniper!!!

 “If aroma can form such a large impact on our perception of taste, and that a trace within an individual botanical can vary and alter our impressions of the overall composition – just imagine the endless possibilities when you start interchanging the strain of botanicals or where they came from.”

 With that in mind I’d like to point to the future! and the ways in which we are looking at formulating new recipes.
 We are reinventing the way ingredients thought common can be repurposed.
 Through exploring different terroirs and strains of plant life or through different methods of distillation.
-To instill a new era of flavour extraction that we can all explore together.
+To instil a new era of flavour extraction that we can all explore together.

 All the best,